hartnetl/the-sealiest-game-you-will-play-today/README.md

     - Feature:
     Fonts have contrast to background, text box has full opacity, backgrounds are entertaining
-- Users want to be able to keep track of their score Score is tracked at bottom of both pages
+- Users want to be able to keep track of their score
+    - Feature:
+     Score is tracked at bottom of both pages
 - Users want to be able to easily exit the game
+    - Feature:
     An x button has been created, which doesn't affect user's score
 - Users want to be able to reset the game
+    - Feature:
     Reset button clears the score count

-- The owners want to make the game easy to understand Instructions have been provided for the game
+- The owners want to make the game easy to understand
+    - Feature:
+    Instructions have been provided for the game
-- The owners want to make sure game isn't too complicated Options are typically limited to 2.
+- The owners want to make sure game isn't too complicated
+    - Feature:
+    Options are typically limited to 2.
 Language is easy to understand.
-- The owners want to promote competitiveness to encourage people sharing the game with their friends Scores can be screenshot for comparison (No cheating now ;) )
+- The owners want to promote competitiveness to encourage people sharing the game with their friends
+    - Feature:
+    Scores can be screenshot for comparison (No cheating now ;) )
-- The owners want to make it clear if each ending counts as a win or loss When you win a positive jingle sounds, and the background turns green.
+- The owners want to make it clear if each ending counts as a win or loss
+    - Feature:
+    When you win a positive jingle sounds, and the background turns green.
 Win tally goes up.
+    - Feature:
     When you lose a more negative tone sounds, the background turns red and the lose tally goes up.

 ### 3.2 Future Features